 Another great thing about this feature is that it’s available for modifiers.
 To make the most of the tool, simply open up a repeater and try out the different presets.

-To get started with the Loop Edit page, simply load a kit and enter play mode.
-To edit your loop, all you’ll need to do is click the bottom of any key.
+To get started with the Loop Edit page, simply load a Sampler and enter play mode.
+To edit your Loop, all you’ll need to do is click the bottom of any key.

 Three filter modes can be enabled by clicking the power button located at the top left corner of the page.
 Note: Filter modes are disabled by default.

 Within the Loop Edit page, you’ll also find four controls, going from quarter-speed to double-speed.